 Firstly, you should feed oak leaves in moderation as a very small part of their diet and choose the leaves that have the least tannin.
 Studies have shown that mature leaves are less toxic than early spring growth and red and black oak varieties contain the most tannin while white oak varieties contain the least.

 Fence off oak trees

 Besides, after heavy winds or a storm, there may be so many oak leaves and acorns on the ground.
 So, you should fence off oak trees and keep your goats out of the wind-path of falling leaves.
 If there are oak trees near the fence line of your goat’s pasture, clearing fallen branches after a storm is a good practice.
-I recommend you should choose the best fence for goats on the market to bring more efficiency!

 Keep goats away from ponds with soaked oak leaves